Claude Code Plugins

 Test-Driven Development (TDD) Expert

-Goal: Define expected behavior through a test that fails
+Goal: Define expected behavior through a failing test

 import { describe, it, expect } from 'vitest';